santhoshmg160/Jdbc-proj/README.md

 In this project, I used the concepts of #inheritance, #encapsulation and #getter/setter functions and used #MySQL queries;

-JDBC -> JDBC is Simply connecting our java code to the database.
+JDBC -> JDBC is Simply connecting our java program to the database.